rjdekker/MHI2MQTT/README.md

 ## Installation
 ### Dependencies
 The following additional libraries are necessary and should be added to the Arduino IDE before compiling and flashing the sketches:
-* [WiFiManager](https://github.com/tzapu/WiFiManager) - Manager for configuring and maintaining the WiFi connection, as well as store MQTT settings
+* [WiFiManager](https://github.com/tzapu/WiFiManager) -For managing the WiFi connection and changing MQTT settings
 * [PubSubClient](https://github.com/knolleary/pubsubclient) - MQTT client
-* [EasyTransfer](https://github.com/madsci1016/Arduino-EasyTransfer) - Takes care of serial communication between Pro Mini and ESP-01
+* [EasyTransfer](https://github.com/madsci1016/Arduino-EasyTransfer) - Takes care of serial communication between the Pro Mini and ESP-01
-* [ArduinoJson](https://github.com/bblanchon/ArduinoJson) - JSON library for reading and storing WiFiManager settings
+* [ArduinoJson](https://github.com/bblanchon/ArduinoJson) - JSON library for reading and storing WiFiManager settings in flash memory

 ### Installing the sketches
 Two sketches are provided:
 * <b>Arduino Pro Mini</b><br>
-Upload <i>MHI-SPI2ESP.ino</i> using, for example, the Arduino IDE and an [FTDI USB-serial adapter](http://www.dx.com/nl/p/funduino-ftdi-basic-program-downloader-usb-to-ttl-et232-module-397477?tc=EUR&ta=NL&gclid=EAIaIQobChMI6cO61NDY2wIVRzbTCh0cSQHwEAQYCyABEgJ2WfD_BwE#.WyU-ePZuIuU)<br>
+Upload <i>MHI-SPI2ESP.ino</i> using the Arduino IDE and an [FTDI USB-serial adapter](http://www.dx.com/nl/p/funduino-ftdi-basic-program-downloader-usb-to-ttl-et232-module-397477?tc=EUR&ta=NL&gclid=EAIaIQobChMI6cO61NDY2wIVRzbTCh0cSQHwEAQYCyABEgJ2WfD_BwE#.WyU-ePZuIuU).<br>
 In the Arduino IDE, select <i>Arduino Pro or Pro mini</i> under <i>Tools</i> > <i>Board</i> and select <i>ATmega328P (5V, 16 MHz)</i> under <i>Tools</i> > <i>Processor</i>.

 * <b>ESP-01 ESP8266 WiFi module</b><br>
-<i>Optional:</i> Change the name and password of the access point that is used to configure the ESP-1 on first boot (line 21-22 of <i>MHI-ESP2MQTT.ino</i>).
-This is <b>not the name of your home WiFi network (SSID)!</i> I use the name of the room the air conditioner is in.
+<i>Optional:</i> Change the name (SSID) and password of the access point that is started by the ESP-01 for configuration on first boot (lines 21-22 of <i>MHI-ESP2MQTT.ino</i>).
+This is <b>not the name of your home WiFi network (SSID)!</b> I use the name of the room the air conditioner is in.<br>
-Upload <i>MHI-ESP2MQTT.ino</i> using, for example, the Arduino IDE and an [ESP-01 ESP8266 USB-UART Adapter](https://www.aliexpress.com/store/product/ESP01-Programmer-Adapter-UART-GPIO0-ESP-01-Adaptaterr-ESP8266-USB-to-ESP8266-Serial-Wireless-Wifi/2221053_32704996344.html)<br>
+Upload <i>MHI-ESP2MQTT.ino</i> using the Arduino IDE and an [ESP-01 ESP8266 USB-UART Adapter](https://www.aliexpress.com/store/product/ESP01-Programmer-Adapter-UART-GPIO0-ESP-01-Adaptaterr-ESP8266-USB-to-ESP8266-Serial-Wireless-Wifi/2221053_32704996344.html).<br>
 In the Arduino IDE, select <i>Generic ESP8266 Module</i> under <i>Tools</i> > <i>Board</i>.
 I have used the following settings (running at 160 MHz is probably not necessary):<br>